 A minimal interface that is easy to understand and not cluttered with confusing nerd-speak.
 The website shares the app’s basic, but well-designed, presentation that makes the site accessible to its target audience of “everyone.”

-2014 brought us a lot of exciting logo changes from the big boys.
-Reebok, PayPal, Pizza Hut and more changed their logo design.
+Many major brands have brought us a lot of exciting logo changes throughout the years.
+Reebok, PayPal, Pizza Hut, Google and more and more changed their logo design.
 Some of them wowed us, some of them puzzled us, but all of them made an impression.
 Take a look at this infographic from Designmantic:

 You can see that most brands simplified their logos for a fresher look.
 The brand 7 Up eliminated unnecessary elements in its logo for a winning effect.
 However, Pizza Hut’s logo didn’t work as well, because it got rid of the yellow and green colors that made it stand out.
 As you’ll read about in a minute, yellow is tied to hunger and an effect color to use for restaurants.
 Green represents freshness.
 So, Pizza Hut erred when it cut out the color that drives hunger and also reassures fresh quality.

-When you’re designing your logo, think of what you want it to say.
+When you’re making your logo, think of what you want it to say.
 Are you simple?
 Consider a simple color scheme:

 Font: Cooper Hewitt